Developer Guide

 find p/12345678

-listed in the customer list.
+Expected: Contact with phone12345678listed in the customer list.
 Number of customers listed in the status message.

 Deleting a product